Mygthbtool/PIIQUANTE-P6/README.md

-"PIIQUANTE" is my 6th project at OpenCalssrooms Web-dev path.
+<strong>"PIIQUANTE"</strong> is my 6th project at OpenCalssrooms Web-dev path.

 Piiquante is a specialty maker of spicy, pepper-based condiments, asking for help with a new project.
 With the increasing popularity of specialty hot sauces, Piiquante wants to develop a hot sauce review web app called "Hot Takes."